 - The manufacturers of the truck or its parts

 If the jury finds more than one defendant at fault, they will assign a percentage of liability to each defendant as per CC § 2324.
 Each defendant would then be responsible for paying the plaintiff their portion of damages based on their percentage of fault.

-Negligence In Truck Accidents
+Negligence in Truck Accidents

-Truck drivers are expected to drive their trucks safely and, in a manner, consistent with other reasonable truck drivers.
+Truck drivers are expected to drive their trucks safely and in a manner consistent with other reasonable truck drivers.
 When they fail to do this, they could be considered negligent.

 Proving a legal duty of care is usually the first step to filing a successful civil lawsuit, but it is not the only requirement.
 In addition to possessing and subsequently breaching their duty to drive as a reasonable driver would, defendants must meet a few other conditions to be liable for damages.

-Critically, the plaintiff’s attorney must prove to the jury that the defendant’s breach of duty was the proximate cause of the plaintiff’s injuries.
-Evidence used to prove this element of legal negligence may include medical bills, witness and medical expert testimony, and accident reports.
+The plaintiff’s attorney must prove to the jury that the defendant’s breach of duty was the proximate cause of the plaintiff’s injuries.
+Evidence used to prove this element of legal negligence may include witness testimony and accident reports.

-Commercial Truck Accident Causes
+Commercial Trucking Accident Causes

-Large truck drivers spend extended amounts of time on the road.
+Drivers of large trucks typically spend extended amounts of time on the road.
 Many of them travel between states, transporting goods.
 Sometimes they are also responsible for loading and unloading their payloads when they arrive at their destination.

 That can be a lot of work for anyone operating on an ideal eight hours of sleep, but commercial truck drivers often get far less than that.
 Sometimes those hours might not even be consecutive.
 For instance, a semi-truck driver could be required to operate a big rig on one or two hours of sleep.

 Driver distractions inside the truck are common, such as texting, using a cell phone, operating a radio, looking at a map, and reaching for food or other objects.

-Driving Under The Influence
+Driving Under the Influence

-Inadequate Surveillance Of Surroundings
+Inadequate Surveillance of Surroundings

-Sometimes, truck drivers do not properly assess their surroundings before performing an action.
-He or she may have missed a smaller car changing lanes before attempting to move into the same lane.
+Sometimes, truck drivers do not properly assess their surroundings before acting.
+A negligent trucker may have missed a smaller car changing lanes before attempting to move into the same lane.

-Speeding Or Traveling Too Fast For Road Conditions
+Speeding or Traveling Too Fast for Road Conditions

-Other times, they may just be going too fast for the current road conditions.
-Rainy weather, road construction, or higher traffic may all dictate a slower speed that the driver chooses to ignore.
+Other times, they may go too fast for the current road conditions.
+Rainy weather, road construction, or higher traffic may all necessitate a slower speed.